Getting Started

 model.process(buffer, channel) (Python) — processes a NumPy float32 array for the given channel index.
 Returns a float32 array of the same length.

-model.reset() (Python) — clears per-channel state (LSTM models only).
-Call this when playback restarts to avoid artifacts from stale hidden state.
+model.reset() (Python) — clears per-channel state: WaveNet history buffers and LSTM hidden cells.
+Call this when playback restarts to avoid artifacts from stale state.

 Supported Architectures